Auro-DA/Auro-DA/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+HEY!
+I have a website, i make this just for fun, actully school project, here: https://dashie640.wixsite.com/website
 <!---
 Auro-DA/Auro-DA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.